 About The AuthorHome

 My name is Teresa Brown and I also write under the pseudonym of Teresa Marotta for my fiction novels.
-One of the most often questions I am asked is where do I get my idea's from and how I write.
-So here is the skinny.
+One of the most often questions I am asked is where I get my idea's from and how I write.
+So this is the skinny.

-I find that discovering topics to write about, my life experiences, people I know, and surroundings are almost always the basis I build on.
-I don't actually write about people I've known, but rather what they've accomplished or done in their own lives that add to my resources.
-When I am writing fiction, it is like watching a movie in my head.
+I find that discovering topics to write about, my life experiences, people I know or observe, and surroundings are almost always the basis for ideas.
+When I am writing fiction, it's like watching a movie in my head.
 I see my charcters and imagine them talking and walking about wherever they are.
 And quite often they veer off the path I had intended them to go and they lead me in another direction.
-I always follow where they lead me.
+I usually follow where they lead me, although I will steer them back on track along the way.
 I find it adds to the storyline and who they are as well as building their character in the process.
-When I write about them, they are real.
+When I write about them, to me, they are real.

 The Pregnant Women's Weird Craving Cookbook was written in a very short period of time.
 It just shows my sometimes quirky sense of humor that just had to be let out.
 It was a fun little book to write although my garbage disposal saw a lot of action when I was photographing the recipes.